 Cutting Expenses

 - Make a Budget: Apps like Mint help you track every penny.
+Or use our zero-based budget template to plan your month.

 - Track Spending: Spot where your money’s slipping away.